farukhkhan07/Android-Studio-Company-Employee-App/README.md

 # Android-Studio-Company-Employee-App
-The application is professionally designed as a prototype for a company employees where employees can communicate about projects, attendance etc. (Note: The application is not fully developed and designed yet and it's just an example for UI design and professionally developing the company application).
+The application is professionally designed as a prototype for a company employees where employees can communicate about projects, attendance etc. (Note: The application is not fully developed and designed yet).